 The study area, Wadi Beja watershed, lies between 36°37'60" N and 9°13'60" E, in north-western Tunisia.
 Upstream of Wadi Beja is the Amdoun region and downstream the junction with Wadi Medjerdah in the Mastutah region.
 Wadi Beja is a tributary of the Wadi Majerdah, the most important river in Tunisia (figure 1).

 Figure 1.
-Location and characterization of household income of the study area, Wadi Beja watershed, north-western Tunisia.
+Characterization of household income, location and land uses of the study area, Wadi Beja watershed, north-western Tunisia.
 Source: Jendoubi et al. 2019

-The watershed (about 338 km2) covers diverse topographic environments with an elevation ranging from 110 m to nearly 750 m; 64% of the surface has a high to steep slope and 36% has a moderate slope.
+The watershed (about 338 km2) covers diverse topographic environments with an elevation ranging from 110 m a.s.l to nearly 750 m a.s.l; 64% of the surface has a high to steep slope and 36% has a moderate slope.
 Annual rainfall is irregular and varies from 200 mm to 800 mm.
 Early October to the end of April (late autumn to early spring) are considered the rainy seasons (AVFA, 2016).
 During the summer it is very dry and hot.
 The maximum temperatures are recorded at the end of July, when they range from 38°C to 44°C. Minimum temperatures are recorded at the end of December, when they are between 6°C and 8°C (AVFA, 2016).
-Most soils are exposed to water erosion, which is provoked by poor cover cultivation practices and the hilly topography.
 In Beja region, the population is mainly rural (56%), with 48.5% active in the agricultural sector.
 Agriculture remains the main source of household income (55%, including livestock) (figure 1).
 Nearly 78% of rural households live entirely from their farms (AVFA, 2016).
 There are three types of farming systems: extensive (83%), intensive (6%), and mixed (11%).
 Five different land use systems (LUS) were defined: field crops (71%), grazing lands (10%), forest (9%), permanent crops (7%), and built-up areas (3%).

-Wadi Beja watershed was selected because it comprises a variety of conserved and degraded areas.
-It is the most productive and extended cereal area in Tunisia, and faces serious risks associated with monoculture production of field crops under inappropriate land management practices.
-Some new practices, such as agroforestry, were introduced into the region in the 1980s, along with permanent crops such as olive and almond trees.
+The current soil types in the study area were Vertisols, which cover 46 % of the total area, Isohumic soils (23%), Brown calcareous soils (12%) and Regosols (10%).
+Rendzinas soils, lithosoils, hydromorphic soils and Fersiallitic soils exist and they all cover small areas added up to less than 9 % according to the Agricultural map database of Tunisia.

+Land management in the study area is similar in relation to land preparation, organic amendments, crop rotation, and mulching (stubble, roots).
+Mineral fertilizers have been applied for several decades and cropland – the major land use – has been used as monoculture of cereal crops such as wheat and barley.

 2.2.
 Methods